ehsan20e20e/CircularRR_AOPS/README.md

   * * *[Figure S3](#Figure_S3)
   * * *[Figure S5](#Figure_S5)
   * * *[Figure S6](#Figure_S6)
-## Describtion
-The provided repository showcases the application of deep learning techniques in predicting the spectral response of all-optical plasmonic switches.
-It is built upon the research presented in the paper titled "A deep learning method for empirical spectral prediction and inverse design of all-optical nonlinear plasmonic ring resonator switches".
-This repository is specifically tailored for addressing inverse design challenges, with a specific focus on the fields of photonics and optics.
 ## Instructions
 These instructions will guide you to set up and run a copy of the project on your local machine for development and testing purposes.
 ## Prerequisites